 The Accident and Emergency department in any hospital is one of the busiest departments and therefore even with the best trained, skillful and experienced staff, there is every likelihood that avoidable mistakes will occur especially as these medical professionals mostly work under intense pressure.

 We will assist and support you in any way you require including assisting you to make available the necessary documents to serve as evidence to support your claims.
-Where necessary we will also secure interim payments for you before the final compensation fee is agreed to help you with your financial needs as well as to access proper medical care vital for your recovery.
+Where necessary we will also secure interim payments for you before the final compensation fee is agreed.
+This is to help you with your financial needs and to access proper medical care vital for your recovery.